intervalia/angular-tools/ivAngularTools/ivOnCmd/README.md

 });
 ```

-With this code the `click` handler is a delegated handler.
+With this code the `click` handler is a delagated handler.
 Meaning that when the user clicks on the `<button>` the event is delegated to the event handler connected to the `<div>` tag.
+But only if the buttons have the attribute `data-cmd`.
 Now, even with hundreds of buttons, I only have one event handler.
-And, if buttons are added later, my event handler is still called.

 The example above is small enough that what I am describing may not make sense.
 But imagine having something that is repeated and the only difference between each of them is an index value or some form of a key value.
 Take a web-based message application as an example.
 Each message has it's own unique identifier.
 If each message had a read button and a delete button then you would need two event handlers per message.
 But using the delegate for of `$().on()` we can have one event handler that handles all of the messages.